 The water running out of your faucet might be colorless, tasteless, and odorless.
 However, those traits alone do not guarantee that your tap water is safe.
 Having a water filter can be a good idea to help your family avoid harmful water contaminants.
 But you need to find the right water filtration system for your home because different situations require different types of water filters.

-So, how do you determine which is the best filtration system for your family?
+So, how do you determine the best filtration system for your family?

 Know the Contaminants in Your Water

 Many kinds of contaminants can be in your water.
 Unfortunately, not every water filtration system can neutralize all kinds of contaminants.
-It is vital to know what contaminants your water contains so you can find an effective filter for it.
+Therefore, it is vital to know what contaminants your water contains so you can find an effective filter for it.

 Your water supplier company might release information about the water conditions regularly.
-It can be useful to know what problems you have to deal with.
-But bear in mind that the water may pick up other types of contaminants on its journey from the city tank to your faucet.
+It can be helpful to know what problems you have to deal with.
+But remember that the water may pick up other contaminants from the city tank to your faucet.

 We suggest you take water directly from your faucet and send it to a lab for testing.
 That way, you will receive the most specific list of contaminants in your water, including the quantity and harm level.
-Then, make sure the water filtration system you buy can deal with all of those contaminants.
+Then, ensure the water filtration system you buy can deal with all those contaminants.

 Choose the Right Type of Water Filtration System

-Besides contaminant coverage, you need to choose your water filter based on the system it uses to purify your water.
+Besides contaminant coverage, you must choose your water filter based on the system it uses to purify your water.
 Here are some options to consider:

 If your budget is low, you can consider a water filter pitcher.
 This is effective for filtering simple and common contaminants like chlorine.
 It can also improve the taste and odor of your water.

-A water filter that you need to mount on your faucet mouth generally can remove more contaminants than a filter pitcher.
+A water filter you need to mount on your faucet mouth can generally remove more contaminants than a filter pitcher.
 However, this might slow down your faucet flow.

 A countertop water filter is also easy to install, but it may take up space on your counter.
-Even so, this technology allows you to filter more water at a time.
+This technology allows you to filter more water at a time.
 Some units don’t even need electrical power to run.

 This system can filter the largest types of water contaminants.
 Yet unfortunately, that may include removing beneficial minerals from your water.
 It is also expensive, hard to maintain, and results in a lot of wastewater.